spiegelmanaward/spiegelmanaward.github.io/information_for_chair.md

 ## How to update this website

 The first thing you'll want to do is update this website.
 You will want to do this in January of the nomination year.
 You want to update the nomination date https://www.spiegelmanaward.org/.
-It is currently set to June 1, but in a lot of the APHA nomination materials the date is May 1.
+It is currently set to May 1.
 You can make this decision and confirm it with the APHA then update the website.

 To update this website: